 Yes!
 Tipping at Oktoberfest is technically not required, but it is customary.
 You should indeed tip the beer servers who are schlepping those heavy steins by the handful through an insanely crowded beer hall.
 Don’t be cheap with this at Oktoberfest.

 A €1 tip per liter is a good rule of thumb.
 Yet consider tipping more if the server is very attentive, fun, and/or you want to build rapport with them to help ensure good service throughout a prolonged drinking session.
-With beer prices at €12.80-€13.80, you may want to simply round up €14 or €15 per beer, allowing the server to keep the change.
-A euro or two extra is always appreciated.
+Depending on the price of your liters, sometimes it can be convenient to round up to the nearest multiple of 5.
+A euro or two extra per liter is always appreciated.

-That said, be sure to bring small denominations of euros so that you can tip accordingly.
-Servers may not always have change ready, which could force you into an awkward situation of greatly over-tipping or under-tipping.
-Let’s say you buy a liter of beer for €12.80 and you only have a €20 to pay with.
-Now the beer server has to find a handful of small change unless you want to leave a huge tip.
+That said, bring small denominations of euros so that you can tip accordingly.
+Servers may not always have change ready, which could force you into an awkward situation of over-tipping or under-tipping.

-Drink for Cheap (or free) Before You Go to Oktoberfest 2022
+Drink for Cheap (or free) Before You Go to Oktoberfest 2024

 If you’re a seasoned drinker, you’ll want to kick back at least two or three liters while at Oktoberfest, and possibly much more.
 Being that these beers contain roughly 6% alcohol content, you’ll likely be fairly buzzed after downing a few.
 So there’s no reason to show up to the Theresienwiese already plastered.